Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYou're listening to Shipshape and Bristol Fashion.

-Speaker AShip shape on Bristol noise along the hardest side from evil gorge to wonderful heaven all the line Secure the barrels down below Bind and tie and lash em this vessel she asserts a mind ship shape from Bristol Fashion.
+Speaker AShip shape on Bristol Noise along the hardest side from evil gorge to wonderful heaven all the line Secure the barrels down below Bind and tie and lash em this vessel, she is certified ship shape from Bristol Fashion.

-Speaker ASo welcome to this very, very special episode of Shipshape and Bristol Fashion where we are recording segments at the Real Ale and Shanty Festival 2025.
+Speaker ASo welcome to this very special episode of Shipshape in Bristol Fashion where we are recording segments at the Real Ale and Shanty Festival 2025.

 Speaker ADuring this episode you'll hear segments of all the different shanty singers and crews and groups and you'll get to hear some of their songs that they sing.

-Speaker ABut also we're going to get to hear about people who are coming along and some of the artists that are performing here.
+Speaker ABut also we're going to get to hear about people who are coming along.

-Speaker ANow, clearly I can't do everything all by myself because we just keep getting bigger and bigger and there's lots of people here.
+Speaker ANow, clearly I can't do everything all by myself.

 Speaker AOllie.